dyzhuu/personal-companion-bot-workshop/README.md

 `virtualenv venv`

-You should see that a folder named `venv` has been created
+You should see that a folder named `venv` has been created.

 **Mac / Linux:** `source venv/bin/activate`\
 **Windows:** `venv\Scripts\activate`